Gold Coast Planning Scheme

 - Gold Coast Planning Scheme 2003 Version 1.2 Amended November 2011

 - Planning Scheme Amendments

-Amendments to the Gold Coast Planning Scheme 2003 are released as loose-leaf inserts.
-To ensure your hardcopy of the Planning Scheme contains all endorsed amendments, you will need to do one of the following:
+Amendments to the Gold Coast Planning Scheme 2003 were released as loose-leaf inserts.

 Viewing the Planning Scheme